tusharthomas/tusharthomas/VBA/MosaicMacro/ReadMe.md

 # Read Me

-This add-in helps you add color to your time at the office by transforming your Excel sheets into works of art.
+This add-in adds color to your office time by transforming Excel files into works of art.

 ## Setup Instructions